Causal Spillover Effects Using Instrumental Variables: Intention-to-Treat Parameters

+In some contexts, ITT parameters are deemed policy relevant as they measure the ``effect'' of offering the treatment or making the treatment available, as opposed to the effect of the treatment itself \citep{Abadie-Cattaneo_2018_Annurev}.
+This interpretation is based on the fact that, without spillovers, the ITT is $\E[Y_{ig}|Z_{ig}=1]-\E[Y_{ig}|Z_{ig}=0]=\E[Y_{ig}(1)-Y_{ig}(0)|C_{ig}]\P[C_{ig}]$ which is the local average treatment effect, down-weighted by the compliance rate.
+In particular, this well-known fact has three implications that facilitate the interpretation of the ITT as a policy-relevant parameter: (i) it has the same sign as the LATE, and it equals zero if and only if the LATE is zero (unless the instrument is completely irrelevant) (ii) it is a lower bound for the LATE (in absolute value) and (iii) it is proportional to the LATE, so it can be easily rescaled to recover the LATE.

+Lemma \ref{lemma:direct_ITT} shows that the close link between the ITT and the LATE breaks down in the presence of spillovers.
+First, the ITT now combines multiple average direct and spillover effects which can have different signs and magnitudes.
+In particular, the ITT could be zero even if all treatment effects are non-zero.
+Second, for this same reason, the ITT is no longer a lower bound for any of the direct or spillover effects.
+Finally, rescaling the ITT by the first stage $\E[D_{ig}|Z_{ig}=1,Z_{jg}=0]-\E[D_{ig}|Z_{ig}=0,Z_{jg}=0]$ does not recover a treatment effect.\footnote{Notice that rescaling the ITT by the first stage recovers the estimand from a 2SLS regression instrumenting $D_{ig}$ with $Z_{ig}$ conditional on $Z_{jg}=0$.} Specifically, the weights from the direct ITT sum to $\P[C_{ig}]+\P[SC_{ig}]+\P[SC_{ig},GC_{jg}]+\P[SC_{ig},NT_{jg}]+\P[SC_{ig},AT_{jg}]$, whereas $\E[D_{ig}|Z_{ig}=1,Z_{jg}=0]-\E[D_{ig}|Z_{ig}=0,Z_{jg}=0]=\P[C_{ig}]+\P[SC_{ig}]$ from Proposition \ref{prop:comp_distr}.

-\begin{remark}[Spillovers and instrument validity] One way to interpret the result in Lemma \ref{lemma:direct_ITT} is to think of spillovers in treatment take-up as a violation of the exclusion restriction.
+\begin{remark}[Spillovers and instrument validity] Another way to interpret the result in Lemma \ref{lemma:direct_ITT} is to think of spillovers in treatment take-up as violating instrument validity.
 Since $D_{jg}$ is a function of $Z_{ig}$, the instrument $Z_{ig}$ can affect the outcome $Y_{ig}$ not only through the variable it is instrumenting, $D_{ig}$, but also through another variable $D_{jg}$.
 Thus, spillovers on treatment take-up may render an instrument invalid even when the instrument would have been valid in the absence of spillovers.
-This fact shows that identification of causal parameters based on $(Z_{ig},Z_{jg})$ will require further assumptions, as discussed in the next section. $\square$ \end{remark}
+This fact shows that identification of causal parameters based on $(Z_{ig},Z_{jg})$ will require further assumptions, as discussed in the next section. \end{remark}

-Two further issues may complicate the interpretation of the estimand in Lemma \ref{lemma:direct_ITT}.
-On the one hand, the ITT parameter is not a proper weighted average.
-Specifically, the weights (given by the probabilities of the compliance types combinations described above) are non-negative, but their sum is less than one.
-This happens because the probabilities of the cases in which units $i$ and $j$'s treatment status do not change (e.g. when they are both always-takers or both never-takers) are multiplied by a zero and hence dropped from the sum.